Customer area

 With SolidRules you can:

-• handle on-site service interventions at the customer’s site
+• handle on-site service interventions

-• manage job site operations
+• manage project/site operations

 • track intervention costs

-• manage job order warehouse and inventory
+• manage project-based warehouse inventory

 AI can be used, for example, to:

-support intelligent document and data search (semantic search)
+• support intelligent document and data search (semantic search)

-analyze technical and historical information
+• analyse technical and historical information

-assist users in decision-making processes
+• assist users in decision-making processes

-automate repetitive tasks
+• automate repetitive tasks

 A key aspect is where data is processed.

-How do you choose a PLM system?
+• How do you choose a PLM system?

 Choosing a PLM system means evaluating not only its features, but also its ability to adapt to company processes.

-The main key factors to consider are:
+The main factors to consider are:

 • integration with CAD, ERP, and other systems